-Figure 1.
-Receiver Operating Characteristic Curve for Detecting Obstruction Using a Combination of the CAPTURE Questionnaire and the Peak Expiratory Flow Rate^a with little improvement in a 20-year period.
-19 Given the lack of evidence supporting the benefit of spirometric screening for COPD in the general population, the USPSTF has recommended against screening as a tool of any use to close this large diagnostic gap.
-6 However, case finding in selected populations, as is done for example in lung cancer screenings, does challenge the position of the USPSTF.
-7 Further, recent evidence provided by a large Canadian study indicates that by using the presence of respiratory symptoms determined via telephone calls, and screening those persons responding positively to the questions, it was possible to detect individuals with asthma or COPD.
-Importantly, the randomization of those detected sick persons to receive guided education and pharmacological therapy compared with usual care, was effective in improving health-related outcomes.8 Unfortunately, the methodology used in this study, random digit dialing, is relatively expensive and inefficient.
+COPD is an important health problem in the USA, with an estimated prevalence of approximately 13%; however, 71 % of those persons remain undiagnosed, with little improvement in a 20 -year period19.
+Given the lack of evidence supporting the benefit of spirometric screening for COPD in the general population, the United States Preventive Services Task Force has recommended against screening, as a tool to of any use to close this large diagnostic gap 6 However, case finding in selected populations, as is done for example in lung cancer screening, does challenge the position of the USPSTF7.
+Further, recent evidence provided by a large Canadian study indicates that using the presence of respiratory symptoms determined via telephone calls and screening those persons responding positively to the questions, it was possible to detect individuals with asthma or COPD.
+Importantly, the randomization of those detected sick persons to receive guided education and pharmacological therapy compared with usual care, was effective in improving health related outcomes 8.
+Unfortunately, the methodology used in this study, random digit dialing is relatively expensive and inefficient.
+One potential approach to improve COPD case finding has been the development of questionnaires to detect persons likely to have the disease.
+One such questionnaire, the CAPTURE, has received significant attention because of its careful development and validation 11.
+However, in a large study conducted in the primary care setting, its performance failed to replicate the positive results of the original reports 12.
+Of note, the majority, (58%) of those subjects included in the study were never smokers and only 12 % had a history of active smoking, making them unlikely to have obstruction to airflow12.
+Therefore, it is not surprising that more efforts are required to close the gap between patients with spirometry diagnosis of COPD and those who remain symptomatic but undiagnosed.